-BUILDING CLOSURES: The Door's Manhattan Youth Center will close early on Thursday, October 31, at 4pm.
-Regular hours will resume on Friday, November 1.
+BUILDING CLOSURES: The Door's Manhattan and Bronx Youth Centers and housing sites will close early at 4pm on Fri., December 6.
+Regular hours will resume on Mon., December 9.

 About The Door